w3f/Grants-Program/applications/Tokenguard_Substrate_Analytics_Platform.md

-This application is in response to the RFP [https://grants.web3.foundation/docs/RFPs/Under Development/analysis-website-and-data-platform](https://grants.web3.foundation/docs/RFPs/Under%20Development/analysis-website-and-data-platform).
+This application is a response to the RFP by Keegan Quigley: [https://grants.web3.foundation/docs/RFPs/Under Development/analysis-website-and-data-platform](https://grants.web3.foundation/docs/RFPs/Under%20Development/analysis-website-and-data-platform).